hernanmd/Territorial/repository/TerritorialData-DB1.package/TerritorialAreaDemonyms.class/README.md

-Abstract class for home-made list of demonyms.
+Abstract class providing repository of area or region demonyms.

-Should not be used directly.
+This class should not be used directly.